trozware/ZonePet/ReadMe.md

 - /zp about - show info about your current pet.
 - /zp back - summon & lock in the previous pet.
 - /zp lock - lock in the current pet until you left-click or use '/zp new' to get another.
-- /zp search - search for and summon a pet by name (searching is case-insensitive and will find partial matches).
+- /zp <name> - search for and summon a pet by name (searching is case-insensitive and will find partial matches).
 - /zp dismiss - dismiss your pet.
 - /zp fav - summon favorite pets only (if you have enough).
 - /zp all - choose from all your pets.
 - /zp mini - show or hide the MiniMap button.
 - /zp dupe - list any duplicate pets.
+- /zp - shows help

 If /zp conflicts with any other commands, use /zonepet instead.